Why your shaving cream is watery and what to do about it?

 The basic mechanism at work is the same for all aerosol cans, whether the expelled product is thick shaving cream, whipped cream or any other household product.

-This layer of pressurized gas pushes the liquid cream out and also some liquid propellant up the tube to the nozzle.
+This layer of pressurized gas pushes the liquid cream out and some liquid propellant up the tube to the nozzle.
 Some cans have a ball bearing inside them.
-When you shake the can, the rattling ball mix up the cream and the propellant, so the cream is pushed out in the form of fine foam.
+When you shake the can, the rattling ball mixes up the cream and the propellant, so the cream is pushed out in the form of fine foam.

 Frequently Asked Questions: